Sombor Air Base: History

 The Germans built the airport in 1944 (1,200 meters long and 60 meters wide concrete runway) during the Axis occupation of the Bačka region.

-During the NATO Bombings of the Federal Republic of Yugoslavia in 1999, the airport was badly damaged.
+During the NATO bombing of Yugoslavia in 1999, the air base was badly damaged.

-The consortium of airport owners from Italy, led by the councillor in the Government of Italy, Adel Bertolini, spoke in Apatin with the management of that municipality about the possibility of adaptation of the existing military airport in Sombor into a centre for cargo and passenger transportation.
+A consortium of airport owners from Italy, led by a councillor in the government of Italy, Adel Bertolini, spoke in Apatin with the management of that municipality about the possibility of adaptation of the existing military airbaseinto a centre for cargo and passenger transportation.
 On the suggestion of the mayor of the municipality of Apatin, Živorad Smiljanić, it was agreed that the representatives of the Italian consortium should send the letter of intent in which they should define the conditions for design of feasibility study and the name of the potential investor.

-The Ministry of Defence of Serbia must first give consent for turning a military airport into a civilian one.
-Also delegation of FlyBalaton Airport, which is owner of two airports in Hungary, is interested in turning Sombor Airport into a civil one, in cooperation with the biggest low-cost airline, Ryanair, because the Sombor Airport has a better position than the Osijek Airport.
+The Serbian Ministry of Defence of Serbia must first give consent for turning a military air base into a civilian one.
+Also, delegation of FlyBalaton Airport, which is owner of two airports in Hungary, was interested in turning the air base into a civil airport, in cooperation with the biggest low-cost airline, Ryanair.